SingularityKChen/SingularityKChen.github.io/_posts/2020-01-02-Establish-Linux-Environment-for-Chisel-and-Chipyard-Developments.md

 ---
 layout: post
-title: "Establish Linux Environment for Chisel and Chipyard Developments"
+title: "[Tutorial] Establish Linux Environment for Chisel and Chipyard Developments"
 description: "This tutorial will help you to establish a Linux environment for Chisel and Chipyard development quickly with little error."
 categories: [Tutorial]
 tags: [Chipyard, RISC-V, Scala, Sbt, Mill]